-- The 'traditional' type: historical consciousness that supports the continuity of fixed and unchanging moral obligations, without acknowledging any significant change over time. - The 'exemplary' type: it can draw on particular events and people from the past as a source of cultural universals, which apply across temporal change, as in the celebratory history of heroes to inspire strong character in the present. - The 'critical" type: it turns towards the past in order to break from it, as in women's history that helps to undo the past's oppressive gender relations. - The 'genetic' type: it can acknowledge the ongoing legacy of the past, at the same time that it comprehends radically changed present circumstances and mores. - The RCMP Sled Dogs Report was mainly concerned with the 'traditional' type of history, while the complaints of Inuit elders represented a step towards 'critical' history.
-The QTC's mandate favours a 'genetic' approach.
+- The "traditional" type: supports the continuity of fixed and unchanging moral obligations, without acknowledging any significant change over time. - The "exemplary" type: draws on particular events and people from the past as a source of cultural universals, which apply across temporal change, as in the celebratory history of heroes to inspire strong character in the present. - The "critical" type: turns towards the past in order to break from it, as in women's history that helps to undo the past's oppressive gender relations. - The "genetic" type: acknowledges the ongoing legacy of the past, at the same time comprehending radically changed present circumstances and mores.

+The RCMP Sled Dogs Report was mainly concerned with the "traditional" type of history, while the complaints of Inuit Elders represented a step towards "critical" history.
+The QTC's mandate favours a "genetic" approach.
 This generally conforms to the encouragement Peter Seixas gave to people to make a commitment to certain values, including openness to change and acceptance of others, when using history, as they should in other public behaviour: